-The minimum inhibitory concentration (MIC) for ethyl acetate extract was determined by modified agar well diffusion method^[26].
+The MIC for ethyl acetate extract was determined by modified agar well diffusion method [26].
 The concentration of test cultures was adjusted to 0.5 McFarland standards by using a spectrophotometer.
 Test organism was lawn cultured on the Muller Hinton Agar plates.
 Agar surface was bored by using a sterilize cork borer of 7 mm diameter.
-The extract was dissolved into ethyl acetate to obtain a concentration range from 25 to 1 000 $\,\mu\,\mathrm{g}$.
-A 100 $\,\mu\,\mathrm{L}$ of extracts in different concentration were loaded in to wells.
-All test plates were incubated at 37°C for 24 hours.
+The extract is dissolved into ethyl acetate to obtain a concentration range from 25 to 1000 $\mu$ g.
+A 100 $\mu$ l of extracts in different concentration were loaded in to wells.
+All test plates were incubated at $37^{\circ}$ C for 24 hours.